LWS075 International Business and Law

 Overview

-This unit addresses a broad range of legal problems that arise in the formation and operation of commercial transactions of an international nature.
-An understanding of the law and practice regarding international commercial transactions is a basic prerequisite for the development of trade with Australian businesses, such activity being generally recognised as crucial to Australia's economic well-being.
+This unit provides a comprehensive introduction to the legal framework underpinning the world trading system.
+It covers the law of the World Trade Organization, and also draws upon bilateral and regional instruments, and plurilateral negotiations.
+This unit addresses a broad range of legal problems that arise in the formation and operation of international commercial transactions.
+An understanding of the law regarding international commercial transactions is a prerequisite for the development of trade with Australian businesses, such activity being generally recognised as crucial to Australia's economic well-being.

 Learning Outcomes